 - Pickup Location Is NOT Automatically Assigned

-- Lunch
+- Gratuities

 - Pickup Location Is NOT Automatically Assigned

-No gift shops or gimmicks here.
+No gift shops, tourist traps, or gimmicks here.

-With 16 points of interest, our skilled tour guides will showcase the best that Oahu has to offer.
-Highlights include the Dole Plantation, Nu’uanu Pali Lookout (starting…
+With over 16 points of interest, the skilled tour guides will showcase the best of Oahu….

-No gift shops or gimmicks here.
+No gift shops, tourist traps, or gimmicks here.

-We are the only Circle Island Tour that provides ample time at the Dole Plantation to ride the train or tackle the world’s largest outdoor maze.
+This is the only Circle Island Tour that provides ample time at the Dole Plantation to ride the train or tackle the world’s largest outdoor maze.

 - Convenient Waikiki Pickup Locations